TannerBenbrook11/CS4273GroupN/README.md

 #### .java

 To run the java test file and java file, install Java (latest version) and run the following commands.
 You will want to install maven and set up a .xml file to run.
-After instealling maven, create a maven project by running this command:
+After installing maven, create a maven project by running this command:
 ```bash
 mvn archetype:generate -DgroupId=com.example -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```